pyrochlore/obsidian-tracker/README.md

 Version 1.8.1
 - Fixed bugs while using month view with parameter `xDataset`

+Version 1.8.2
+- Fixed tasks searching not working for multiple targets

 ## Usage
 1. Have some targets you want to track in daily notes.
 2. Add a new note for displaying the tracker.